researchstudio-sat/webofneeds/documentation/building-with-maven.md

 `mvn install`

-This will build the whole project, including some larger artifacts that you may or may not atom.
+This will build the whole project, including some larger artifacts that you may or may not need.
 To skip building all of those, use

 `mvn install -P skip-frontend,skip-matcher-uberjar,skip-bot-uberjar,skip-matcher-rescal-uberjar,skip-node-webapp-war,skip-owner-webapp-war,skip-tests`